lonslonz/grus/README.md

 # Usage

 Work with express.
 Just call app.use() function with grus() parameter when server init.
-When you give 'saveToMySQL' null, grus writes performance data to './log.txt' as well as console.
+When you give 'saveToMySQL' null, grus writes performance data to './log.txt' as well as console(default).

     var app = express();
     var grus = require('grus');